vlad17/COS513-Blog/_posts/2015-09-27-exploratory-analysis.md

 ### Forecasting Foreign Exchange Rates with Neural Networks

 #### Background
-Long position: expect foreign currency to appreciate vs USD, react by buying that currency
+Long position: expect foreign currency to appreciate vs USD, react by buying that currency\\

-Short position: export foreign current to depreciate against USD, react by selling that currency
+Short position: export foreign current to depreciate against USD, react by selling that currency\\

-Actions take place over hours or even minutes
+Actions take place over hours or even minutes\\

-Daily trading volume > \$1.5 trillion USD, 24/5
+Daily trading volume > \$1.5 trillion USD, 24/5\\

-Exchange rates influenced by many economic, political, psychological factors
+Exchange rates influenced by many economic, political, psychological factors\\

-White 1988 - 2 layer neural network on IBM stocks
+White 1988 - 2 layer neural network on IBM stocks\\

-Yao et al - backpropagation perceptron and technical indicators can predict sixm onth CHF/USD
+Yao et al - backpropagation perceptron and technical indicators can predict six month CHF/USD\\

-Recursive neural networks could work, also diffusion networks
+Recursive neural networks could work, also diffusion networks\\

-Trading is 24 hours and rates change quickly so we need to fix an arbitrary closing hour and only use an average of the exchange rates for the period between closing
+Trading is 24 hours and rates change quickly so we need to fix an arbitrary closing hour and only use an average of the exchange rates for the period between closing\\

-Transaction cost - typically 1\% of exchange rate, strategies often trade on weekly basis
+Transaction cost - typically 1% of exchange rate, strategies often trade on weekly basis

 Data from OANDA.com